github/site-policy/Policies/github-terms-of-service.md

 #### 5. Additional Terms
 In some situations, third parties' terms may apply to your use of GitHub.
 For example, you may be a member of an organization on GitHub with its own terms or license agreements; you may download an application that integrates with GitHub; or you may use GitHub to authenticate to another service.
 Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.

-When you have become, or if you already are:
+Only when you have become, or already are:
 - a government User,
 - a User accessing or using any GitHub Service in a government capacity, OR
 - signed up for GitHub Enterprise Cloud,

+are you obligated to observe the following collapsible text:
 <details>
-    <summary open="false">you are obligated to observe the rest of this section B5, the display of which is toggled by clicking here.
-Otherwise, you can just skip reading it.
+    <summary open="false">:COLLAPSIBLE:
 </summary>

 <BR>